 My son, the cause of my long exile did not lie within the act of tasting of the tree, but solely in my trespass of the boundary.

 Of course, the information that Adam’s sin was not in the literal act of eating but in the trespass that it signified is not new.
 The metaphorical expansiveness of the sins of incontinence is a hermeneutic staple of the second half of Purgatorio, culminating in Purgatorio 32, where the griffin is celebrated for having resisted eating of the tree (Purg.
 32.43-45).
-And, in Purgatorio 33, we learn of the “interdetto” placed by God upon the tree (Purg.
-33.71), and the tree is glossed “moralmente” (Purg.
-33.72) in terms of the limits it represents, the obedience it exacts, and the consequent justice of the punishment meted to those who transgress.
+And, in Purgatorio 33, we learn of the “interdetto” or prohibition that placed by God upon the tree (Purg.
+33.71): the tree is glossed “morally” — “moralmente” (Purg.
+33.72) — in terms of the limits it represents, the obedience it exacts, and the consequent justice of the punishment meted to those who transgress.
 In short, the temptation to which Adam and Ulysses succumb is the temptation that the griffin resists.

 We have known long before arriving at Paradiso 26, therefore, that Adam’s sin, recast in Dante’s personal mythography as Ulysses’ sin, was transgression: “il trapassar del segno” (Par.
 26.117).
 There is nonetheless great satisfaction in having Adam speak so clearly, and in language that concisely ties Adamic trespass to the Ulyssean lexicon of Inferno 26.
 And the sense of tying up the threads continues into the next canto, Paradiso 27, where Dante will refer to “Ulisse” by name one more time.